 5. Urges and Cravings (Thinking about Drinking/Using):

 I begin to think and want drugs and substances, I convince myself that using these substances is the only way that I can feel “normal.”
 I convince myself that using is the only way I will ever feel normal again, and thus I deserve to use- because I deserve to feel normal.

 I start using again, and decide to enjoy this “relapse” until I hit bottom again, my problems and addiction have just gotten worse.
 I thought I could use just enough of these drugs to feel happy and normal again, but I end up just getting sucked back into doing these drugs and substances uncontrollably again.

 - Being exposed or having drugs and alcohol available

 - Negative feelings

 - Using a similar substance that reminds you of your old “high”

 - Believing you’re “cured” and thus safe from addictions

 Get Help Today

 We are here to help.
 Call our toll-free number today to speak with a certified and qualified rehabilitation expert.
-We can answer all of you and your families drug addiction questions, and help start you down the path to recovery.
-Don’t wait any longer; contact us now.
+We can answer all of your drug addiction questions, and help start you down the path to recovery.
+Don’t wait any longer, contact us now.